 Colosseum – Rome, Italy

-Who hasn’t heard about the Colosseum…it’s such an iconic building that people from all over the world come to see it every year and name as one of the places everyone should visit before they die.
+Who hasn’t heard about the Colosseum?
+It’s such an iconic building that people from all over the world come to see it every year and name it as one of the places everyone should visit before they die.
 The Colosseum even made its way onto the Italian version of the 5 cent euro coin.
 The construction of this ancient structure began in the year 72 AD under the emperor Vespasian and was completed in AD 80 under Titus.
 Later on a series of modifications were made during the reign of Domitian.
-Initially, this huge amphitheater was used for public events, gladiatorial contests and later from activities such as animal hunts, re-ecactments of famous battles and even executions.
+Initially, this huge amphitheater was used for public events, gladiatorial contests and later for activities such as animal hunts, re-enactments of famous battles and even executions.
 Right now we can only see part of the structure as a lot of it has been damaged by earthquakes over the years but, even so, it remains an iconic world attraction.

 The Leaning Tower – Pisa, Italy

 The Leaning Tower of Pisa is another famous landmark and tourist attraction for people all over the world.
 Its construction occurred in three stages over a period of 199 years.
 The tilt began during the 12th century as a result of the inadequate foundation.
 The ground was simply too soft on one side and couldn’t properly support the structure’s weight.
 The tilt became more prominent in the period prior to the completion of the tower in the 14th century.
 It increased even more after that until the structure was stabilized in the late 20th century and early 21st century.
 That’s when the tilt was also partially corrected.